jsuryahyd/food-cart-order-service/backend-challenge/README.md

 	- The module code is shared by two applications - [Server](cmd/server/main.go) and [Worker](cmd/worker/main.go).
 	- Redis Pub/Sub is used to coordinate loading of coupons in to cache.
 An admin api `/admin/update-coupon-cache` simulates a coupon files updated message (say from s3 ), to which the server would send a trigger processing message to Pub/Sub(Message Queue).
 The Worker receives the message and creates the valid_coupons file, send a message to the Pub/Sub.
 The Server on receiving the message, refreshes its cache from the valid_coupons file.
 	- Redis Cache is used to store hot cache of coupons
-	- A processed file (indexed for faster querying) is used as cold cache, which is accessed on cache-miss.
+	- A processed indexed file (indexed for faster querying) is used as cold cache, which is accessed on cache-miss.
 The loaded coupon will now be added to hot cache.
 LRU eviction strategy is used.
+	- Indexed file works well, and performant in this case, even compared to using a No SQL database like cassandra or Elastic Search which are overkill.